By TMoM Team Member Laura Simon

 Attend a Homeschooling Conference

-You should also consider attending a homeschooling conference, if possible.
-There are several in North Carolina throughout the school year, and they feature speakers as well as a wide variety of vendors.
+You should also consider attending a homeschooling conference.
+There are several in North Carolina and surrounding states throughout the school year, and they feature speakers as well as a wide variety of vendors.
 This is a great chance to see curriculum in person, instead of researching online.
-Of course, a conference can easily become overwhelming because, like I mentioned above, there are so many choices.
+Of course, a conference can easily become overwhelming because, like mentioned above, there are so many choices.
 If you’ve done your research with homeschooling families beforehand, you can focus on the curriculum you already think you want to use, instead of trying to look at everything.
+The greatest thing about a homeschool conference is the feeling of community!
+You realize how large the homeschool community is, and you are not alone in this journey!

 If you’re looking for a conference, here’s a quick list to get you started:

-- The Thrive!
-Conference is held every May in Winston-Salem.
+• The Thrive!
+Conference is always held at the end of May in Winston-Salem.
 It’s a fantastic resource for families all over the state and features both religious and secular options.

-- Teach Them Diligently conferences move around.
-The next conference will take place May of 2022 in Pigeon Forge.
+• Teach Them Diligently conferences move around.
+The next conference will take place May 2-4, 2024 in Pigeon Forge.

-- Great Homeschool conferences are very popular.
-The closest location is Greenville, SC in March.
+• Great Homeschool conferences are very popular.
+The closest location is Greenville, SC on March 14 – 16, 2024.

 Shadow Homeschooling Families

-I was homeschooled myself for a number of years, so I had a good idea what a homeschooling day would look like.
-If you don’t, or even if you are looking for inspiration, shadowing a homeschool family can be a great way to begin crafting your own vision.
+If you don’t know what you are looking for in a homeschool, or even if you are looking for inspiration, shadowing a homeschool family can be a great way to begin crafting your own vision.
 Yes, this pretty much involves inviting yourself over to their house.
 Disregard social norms and do it anyway.

 Every family does things differently: some are very, very structured to the point of imitating traditional school, and others have a schedule that ebbs and flows by the day.
 Some families get up to an alarm and start work by 7; others let their kids sleep as long as they wish, take some time to play, and then buckle down to work.
-My personal schedule depends on how needy my two-year-old is that particular day.
-If she is exceedingly clingy, sometimes we put off our school work until her nap time.
-If she is willing to play independently, then we knock the school work out early.
-Flexibility is my friend.
+Your homeschool may need to work between naptimes or your work schedule.
+Flexibility is your friend with homeschooling, embrace it.

 The more families you can shadow, the more realistic you’ll be when you make your own plans.
-(Trust me, your initial expectations for homeschooling are probably not very realistic.
-In retrospect, mine were laughable.
-Especially the part where I pictured the house being clean.)
+Honestly, your initial expectations for homeschooling are probably not very realistic.
 If the family you’re shadowing is using curriculum that interests you, take this opportunity to try it out with your own kid.
 Find a printer with a photocopy function; it will be your best friend.
-I’ve saved myself a fortune by copying a few pages of someone else’s book and letting my kids try them.
+IYou can save yourself a fortune by copying a few pages of someone else’s book and letting your kids try them.

 Consider a Co-Op

 Homeschooling is very popular in North Carolina, which means there are plenty of co-op options available.
 You do not have to join a co-op; in fact, our state is relatively lenient in that there’s not a whole lot that you have to do.
-However, I’ve found that our co-op is not only good for my kids, it’s a great source of support and encouragement for me.
-Homeschooling is best done in community, however you decide to create it.
+However, you may find a co-op is a great source of support and encouragement.
+Homeschooling is best done in community; however, that looks like for you.

 Co-ops are like curriculum: you’ll find wide variety in terms of purpose and price.
 Some co-ops – like Classical Conversations and Charlotte Mason – are aligned to a specific curriculum, meaning strict standards apply to instructor training, scheduling, and general operation.
 There’s less risk in choosing a co-op like this, but often the price-point is higher.
 The other option is an independent co-op, formed by like-minded parents who want to leverage the collective strengths of the moms within the co-op.
 These co-ops tend to be much more affordable, but they require you to put more trust in the parents running them.
 When you talk to other homeschooling families, ask them about their co-op, if they have one.
 If possible, arrange to visit.
 Homeschooling Facebook pages can be a great way to find smaller, lesser-known co-ops.
 Here are some local homeschooling pages and co-ops: